OfficeDev/teams-toolkit/templates/bot/ts/m365/README.md

 # How to use this M365 Messaging Extensions Search app

-A bot, chatbot, or conversational bot is an app that responds to simple commands sent in chat and replies in meaningful ways.
-Examples of bots in everyday use include: bots that notify about build failures, bots that provide information about the weather or bus schedules, or provide travel information.
-A bot interaction can be a quick question and answer, or it can be a complex conversation.
-Being a cloud application, a bot can provide valuable and secure access to cloud services and corporate resources.

-A Messaging Extension allows users to interact with your web service while composing messages in the Microsoft Teams client.
+A Messaging Extension allows users to interact with your web service while composing messages in the Microsoft Teams and Outlook client.
 Users can invoke your web service to assist message composition, from the message compose box, or from the search bar.

 Messaging Extensions are implemented on top of the Bot support architecture within Teams.

-This is a simple hello world application with both Bot and Messaging extension capabilities.
+This is a simple search application with Messaging extension capabilities.

 ![Search App Demo](./images/SearchAppDemo.gif)